miku/clam/README.md

 ======

 clam is a shell utility.
 It will run templated commands.
-Note: This library is in development and APIs might change, use at your own risk.
+Note: This library is in development, may be buggy and the API might change, use at your own risk.

 [![Build Status](https://travis-ci.org/miku/clam.svg?branch=master)](https://travis-ci.org/miku/clam)